nlptr/ECCGitHub/README.md

 6. For the path variable to be reflected correctly, close the command prompt and reopen again.
 7. After Step 6 is done, run this command in your web directory Webpack --config webpack.config.vendor.js .
 This will compile all the vendor libraries.
 8. After step 7 is done, just run this command in your web directory … webpack.
 This will compile your angular app.
-UI screen is also attached for your reference.
+UI screenng(ECCUI.p) is also attached for your reference.